WVSports - Looking at 2023 West Virginia basketball recruiting

 West Virginia is already well under way when it comes to filling out the 2023 class.

-The Mountaineers have already secured commitments from Arizona point guard Kerr Kriisa, Syracuse center Jesse Edwards, Montana State guard RaeQuan Battle, Manhattan guard transfer Omar Silverio and Florida State guard Jeremiah Bembry but there is still work that needs to be done.
+The Mountaineers have already secured commitments from Arizona point guard Kerr Kriisa, Syracuse center Jesse Edwards, Montana State guard RaeQuan Battle, Manhattan guard transfer Omar Silverio, Florida State guard Jeremiah Bembry and St. John's forward Quinn Slazinski but there is still work that needs to be done.

 So, what's next in the class?